Finding Hope | Livestrong

 • Fact-based research: Some prefer to use a scientific or evidence-based method to find facts and hope.
 They may research information about treatment and other cancer topics.
 They may also seek opinions from medical personnel or spend time learning about specific cancer topics, treatment options and survivorship recommendations through health care journals or online.

-Ways to Hold Onto Hope
+Ways to Hold onto Hope

 • Share your hopes with other people.
 Talk about hope with your loved ones and your health care team.
 You can also tell others what makes you feel hopeless so that they can help you with your feelings.
 Let others know that you are trying to stay positive and that you want to talk about things that help you feel hopeful.